This article (Digital business strategy post-Covid-19: Top 5 goals to accelerate business ) was first published on ITProPortal

 Grocery stores have shifted to online ordering and delivery systems as primary drivers of the business.
 Schools have moved to 100 percent online learning and digital classrooms.
-Gyms and trainers are providing live-sessions from home and so are banks operating transactions and other processes remotely.
+Gyms and trainers are providing live sessions from home, as are banks operating transactions and other processes remotely.

 From the passing of pens and forms to conference rooms- everything is ‘from home’.
-Shops are online now and so are clinics.
-All the physical manual processes in the office have to be done remotely and most importantly, digitally.
-Businesses who hadn’t digitized their processes faced major challenges in this area.
+Shops are online now, and so are clinics.
+All the physical manual processes in the office have to be done remotely and, most importantly, digitally.
+Businesses that hadn’t digitized their processes faced major challenges in this area.

 Functional and operational inefficiencies are likely to be further aggravated because of the unpredictability of consumer demand and uncertainty of timelines and service delivery as well.

 There is no doubt about what has caused the economies to plunge- consumer demand.
-Organizations are rethinking their operating models based on how their customers are responding and customers too, are expecting businesses to immediately adapt to a model that they think they can trust.
+Organizations are rethinking their operating models based on how their customers are responding, and customers expect businesses to immediately adapt to a model they think they can trust.

-Digitization expectations are at an all-time high at the moment but there’s the question of customer’s unpredictability.
+Digitization expectations are at an all-time high at the moment, but there’s the question of customer unpredictability.
 Suddenly, it’s almost impossible to predict, forecast, and analyze consumer behavior and trends.

 The biggest challenge has been maintaining stability or at least trying to steadily maintain an operational foundation.
 Companies have been forced to devise a holistic plan that is built on a robust and flexible digital business strategy.
 Forming a foundation that ensures operational continuity whilst anticipating and accommodating disruptions and fluctuations in demand patterns has been critically challenging.